My name is Tatiana, but my friends and family call me Tutta. I like writing articles that help bring people closer together.

 - Go on a road trip: Ever dreamt of traveling?
 Now is your chance!
 Spread your wings, you free birdy, you!

 - Book a hotel: With friends, of course.
-You might need a credit or debit card in order to do this.
+You might need a credit or debit card to do this.
 Just try not to trash the place—they do charge extra for that.

 - Apply for a credit card: Now that you’re 18, you should start working on building a good credit score.
 Your bank likely offers credit cards with low limits.
 Do not abuse the power of the credit card, or it will defeat the purpose!